 Students who have been granted admission to the GSBS are expected to register for course work whether or not they contemplate degree work.
 Failure to register in the term for which admission is granted requires the student to reapply for admission.
 Registration information is provided during new student orientation prior to the first day of class.
 Graduate students are permitted to register at any time beginning with the first day of advance registration.
 Advance registration usually begins in April for the summer and fall sessions and in November for the spring semester.
 Online, web-based registration is available to all admitted students.
 Instructions for registration and add-drop can be found at www.techsis.admin.ttu.edu/student.
+Students may be admitted to a specific concentration within the biomedical sciences degree, or they may be admitted as undeclared.
+Undeclared students must select a concentration by the end of their first Spring semester.

-$1^{st}$ Year Curriculum.
+1st Year Curriculum.
 The Graduate School of Biomedical Sciences implemented a first year curriculum for Ph.D. students in the fall of 2006.
 This is a unified, coordinated curriculum designed to give students a broad background of knowledge in the biomedical sciences.
-Students are required to take 5 of the 7 courses depending on the students program.
+Students are required to take 4 of the 7 courses depending on the students program.
 The first year curriculum courses include: Biochemistry, Biotechnology, Microbiology, Cell Biology, Human Physiology, Pharmacology and Cell & Molecular Immunology.
-In addition to the 5 required courses in the core curriculum, students are also required to complete a one-hour course in Ethics (GSBS 5101 - Responsible Conduct in Research).
+In addition to the 4 required courses in the core curriculum, students are also required to complete a one-hour course in Ethics (GSBS 5101 - Responsible Conduct in Research).
 Pharmaceutical Sciences has a separate core curriculum requirement for the M.S. and Ph.D. students.
-Students that have extensive knowledge in a subject area may request an exemption of specific course requirements within the first year curriculum.
-See TRANSFER Credit and WAIVING program requirements for additional information.
+For more information please see the First Year Curriculum Policy.

 Changes in Schedule and Withdrawal.
-A graduate student who wishes to add or drop a course must initiate such action with the graduate advisor of his or her program.
+A graduate student who wishes to add or drop a course must initiate such action with their graduate advisor.
 Students should follow the academic calendar for deadlines associated with add/drop and withdrawing from a course.
 A student who no longer attends a course without an official withdrawal will receive an F in that course.